Towards Neural Scaling Laws on Graphs: Proper Data Metric of Graph Scaling Laws

-In addition, using the total number of edges as the data metric in scaling laws has two more advantages: (1) Knowing the GNN architecture and the number of edges in a dataset, the compute cost of training can be directly calculated, which enables us to build connections between data scaling law and compute scaling law as in \citet{kaplan2020scaling}.
+In addition, using the total number of edges as the data metric in scaling laws has two more advantages: (1) Knowing the GNN architecture and the number of edges in a dataset, the compute cost of training can be directly calculated, which enables us to build connections between data scaling law and compute scaling law as in \cite{kaplan2020scaling}.
 The detailed explanation is in Appendix~\ref{app:edge and flops}.
-(2) Furthermore, using the number of edges as the data metric potentially provides a unified way to describe the data scaling behaviors of node classification and link prediction tasks, which will be thoroughly studied in the next subsection.
+(2) Furthermore, using the number of edges as the data metric potentially provides a unified way to describe the data scaling behaviors of node classification and link prediction tasks, which will be thoroughly studied in the following section.

-\subsection{Results on Node Classification and Link Prediction}
+\section{Results on Node Classification and Link Prediction}

+Furthermore, the data scaling law with the number of nodes~(edges) as the data metric can be naturally extended to node classification and link prediction tasks, potentially providing a unified view of data scaling behaviors in the graph domain.
 There is only one graph in most of the node classification and link prediction datasets, thus it is infeasible to use the number of graphs to measure the training data volume.
-Nonetheless, the total number of edges is able to serve as the data metric for these tasks.
-Moreover, with the total number of edges as the data metric, we can potentially attain a unified data scaling law on graphs by directly extending Eq.~\ref{equation:testscore} to node classification and link prediction tasks.
+Nonetheless, the total number of nodes~(edges) is able to serve as the data metric for these tasks.
+Moreover, with the total number of nodes~(edges) as the data metric, we can potentially attain a unified data scaling law on graphs by directly extending Equation~\ref{equation:testscore} to node classification and link prediction tasks.
 To verify this, we conduct experiments on the data scaling behaviors on both node classification and link prediction tasks.
-For node classification, we train a $3$-layer GraphSAGE~\cite{hamilton2017inductive} on \arxiv{}, where the hidden vector size is set to $128$.
-For link prediction, we train a $3$-layer SEAL~\cite{SEAL} on \collab{}, where the model takes one-hop neighbors of the target node pairs as input and its hidden vector size is set to $256$.
+Here we only provide results with the number of edges as metric, for the results with the number of edges as metric, please refer to Appendix~\ref{app:node and link with node metric}.
+For node classification, we train a $3$-layer GraphSAGE~\cite{hamilton2017inductive} on \arxiv{}, \products{} and \proteins{}, where the hidden vector size is set to $128$.
+For link prediction, we train a $3$-layer SEAL~\cite{SEAL} on \collab{}, \linkppa{} and \cit{}, where the model takes one-hop neighbors of the target node pairs as input and its hidden vector size is set to $256$.
 We take the total number of edges on which models are trained as the training set size for both tasks.
 The results are demonstrated in Figure~\ref{fig:node and link}.
-Similar to graph classification tasks, Eq.~\ref{equation:testscore} fits well to the data scaling behaviors, as evidenced by the high $R^2$ values.
+Similar to graph classification tasks, Equation~\ref{equation:testscore} fits well to the data scaling behaviors, as evidenced by the high $R^2$ values.